-2.1.3 It is recognized that a student may transfer, with credit, from one accredited program to another.
-If the program accepts such transfer students, the program must ensure that transfer students are admitted into the appropriate year to permit students to meet program outcomes.
+2.1.3 If the program accepts students who transfer, with credit, from one accredited program to another, the program must ensure that transfer students are admitted into the appropriate year to permit students to meet program outcomes.

 If the program accepts transfer students from other accredited programs, attach as an appendix, the established criteria used for the admission of transfer students.